 He seemed pleased and nodded but kept throwing concerned glances her way as they neared the block she lived on.
-Finally he pulled the car over at the playpark half a block away.
-"Okay, you can get out here," he announced.
-"I'll watch you to make sure you're safe until you reach your house, okay?"
+Finally, he pulled the car over at the playpark half a block away.
+"You can get out here," he announced.
+"I'll watch you to make sure you're safe until you reach your house, 'kay?"

 Mellie took the paper and nodded.

-"Now if you need anything … I mean anything, you just call her, okay?"
+"Now if you need anything … I mean anything, you just call her, got it?"

 Another silent nod.

 "Melanie, listen to me."
 He waited until she looked up at him.
-"If you're in trouble of any sort or if you need help, you call this lady.
-Tell her I gave you her number.
+"If you're in trouble, any kind of trouble, or if you need help, you call this lady.
 She'll help you, I know she will."